Bezhok/TanksGame/README.md

 # TanksGame
 A task for the university using Javafx.
+Player against AI.
 # Controls
 | Key | Description |
 | ------ | ------ |